nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_interaction_read.md

 ## HTTP Request ##

-Retrieval of a referenced record is done through an [HTTP(S) GET request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.3) request to the record URL contained on the pointer.
+Retrieval of a referenced record is done through an [HTTP(S) GET](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.3) request to the record URL contained on the pointer.

 The format metadata attributes on the pointer describe how to render the record.
 For example, whether the referenced content is a publicly accessible web page, an unstructured PDF document or specific FHIR profile.
 See [Retrieval Formats](retrieval_formats.html) for further detail.